 Sir John Talbot’s School House System

-Each house is assigned a member of staff as Head of House, student House Captains and Deputy House Captains.
-Their roles and responsibilities are to lead their houses, with the ‘Student Voice’ a valued and respected tool for development.
-Throughout the year, students take part in a range of activities from sports to festive-themed events, each providing members with the opportunity to win points for their houses.
-This element of ‘healthy’ competition is essential to a child’s development and all students are encouraged to take part.
-House points are recorded electronically and at the end of each academic year, the house with the most points is crowned ‘House Champion’.
+Mrs Southern, teacher of PE, has been appointed House Leader, and will be organising and facilitating all the House competitions during the year.
+She will work closely with student House Captains and Deputy House Captains.
+Their roles and responsibilities are to lead their Houses, with the ‘Student Voice’ a valued and respected tool for development.
+Throughout the year, students will be given the opportunity to take part in a range of activities from sports to festive-themed events, each providing members with the chance to win points for their Houses.
+This year will also include competitions for House attendance, behaviour, progress and charity which will be calculated across the whole year.